jtnicholl/godot3-vr-physics-template/README.md

 - A hand node, which is a RigidBody that uses `_integrate_forces` to losely copy the rotation of the controller.
 This is also where the hand is visually displayed.
 - A PinJoint node that moves the hand node to the hand anchor node.
 Since the hand anchor won't pass through walls, this is never too extreme of a force.

-For picking up an object, the hand node moves to the nearest grabbable point on the pickup and then the pickup is reparented to the hand.
+Grabbing objects can happen one of two ways, depending on the object being grabbed.
+For both, the first step is the hand node moves to the nearest grabbable point.
+For objects that extend `Pickup`, the pickup is then reparented to the hand.
 However, instead of just disabling collision on the picked up object, its collision bounds also get reparented to the hand.
-This effectively turns the object into an extension of the hand's collision bounds, keeping them together while also preventing them from passing through walls.
+This effectively turns the object into an extension of the hand's collision bounds, keeping them together precisely while also preventing them from passing through walls.
+Other grabbable objects, such as doors and drawers, should extend `Moveable`.
+These objects are connected to the hand with a joint.

 ## Todo
 This is already in a usable state but there is still some more to be done: